 Accessible Restroom: Yes

 By parking lot at Skyline Gate Staging Area.
-The most accessible restroom at Canyon Meadows is at the start of the trail; all others either have limited or no access.
+The accessible restroom is at Canyon Meadows at the start of the trail (across the first meadow); all others either have limited or no access.
+The toilet is a flush toilet and there is no sink, so bring sanitizer.
+The door slides shut with a handle.

 Accessible Picnic Tables: Yes